Bad News (How I Met Your Mother): Filming

+Release

+"Bad News" first aired on January 3, 2011, on CBS.
+The episode was viewed by an audience of 10.15 million live viewers, a high for the sixth season.
+The episode's numbers was surpassed by the following episode, "Last Words", by around 360 thousand.

-Critical response
+Critical reception

 "Bad News" was positively received by critics, who praised the episode's emotion and acting.
 Robert Canning of IGN gave the episode a rating of 9.5 out of 10.
-The review called the episode a "[classic] that will surely rank high with some of the show's best".
+He praised the episode, calling it a "[classic] that will surely rank high with some of the show's best".
 The review also was positive towards Robin's side-plot, writing that it "worked" because of the "flashbacks and videos of Robin's many faux past".
 In its annual list of the year's best episodes, TV Guide placed "Bad News" in its 2011 list, describing Segel's "quick switch from jubilation to inconsolable heartbreak" as "Emmy-worthy".

 Conversely, Donna Bowman of The A.V.
 Club gave the episode a C rating, opining that the ending was "well handled".
 Bowman also called the episode's treatment of Marshall "cruel".
-DeAnn Welker of Television Without Pity graded the episode an A. An accolades list from Entertainment Weekly highlighting the series' 50 best episodes placed "Bad News" in the #6 spot.
-The review, which put the episode together with Last Words, reacted positively to its emotion, saying the episode left the audience "stunned" and crying.
+DeAnn Welker of Television Without Pity graded the episode an A. In a ranking by the staff of Entertainment Weekly highlighting the series' 50 best episodes placed "Bad News" in the #6 spot.
+The review, which put the episode together with "Last Words", reacted positively to its emotion, saying the episode left the audience "stunned" and crying.

-In its original broadcast, the episode achieved 10.15 million viewers, the second highest ratings of the season.
-The episode was behind "Last Words", the following episode, in terms of ratings, which attracted 10.51 million viewers.

 "Bad News" was honored at the 63rd Primetime Creative Arts Emmy Awards.
-Makeup artists Jennifer Turchi, Megan Moore and Bradley M. Look received nominations for Outstanding Makeup for a Multi-Camera Series or Special (Non-Prosthetic), ultimately losing to the Saturday Night Live episode "Host: Jon Hamm".
+Makeup artists Jennifer Turchi, Megan Moore and Bradley M. Look received nominations for Outstanding Makeup for a Multi-Camera Series or Special (Non-Prosthetic), ultimately losing to an episode of Saturday Night Live.